SPECIAL UNIFORM SITUATIONS

-(4) Rating specialty insignias and staff corps devices (with the exception of Navy Chaplains Staff Corps insignia) are not authorized to be worn on the NWU Type II/III.
+(4) Rating specialty insignias and staff corps devices (with the exception of Navy Chaplains Staff Corps insignia) are not authorized to be worn on the NWU Type II.

 (5) The rank tab is centrally located on the parka, fleece, and blouse.
 The tab is 3 1/2 inches tall and 1 1/2 inches wide.
 All rank tabs are centrally located for a consistent focal point for identification.
 On the blouse, the rank tab top edge is in alignment with the top seam of the chest pockets.
 On the parka, the rank tab edge is located two inches to the wearer’s left form the primary zipper.
 On the fleece, the rank tab edge is 1/2 inch from the zipper on wearer’s left side and extends down from the chest seam.

 p.
-Chaplain Corps Staff Insignia: Navy Chaplains serving in units authorized to wear the NWU Type II/III may wear the Chaplain Corps Staff Insignia on the NWU Type II/III.
+Chaplain Corps Staff Insignia: Navy Chaplains serving in units authorized to wear the NWU Type II may wear the Chaplain Corps Staff Insignia on the NWU Type II.

 (2) Manner of wear.
 The embroidered Chaplain Corps Staff Insignia shall be sewn above the blouse rank tab.
 Placement of the Chaplain Staff Insignia above the rank tab facilitates a single focal point for rank identification and chaplain faith affiliation.

 q.
 Breast Insignia.
-The Breast Insignia will be embroidered in the applicable matching fabric strip of the NWU Type II/III pattern and worn as follows:
+The Breast Insignia will be embroidered in the applicable matching fabric strip of the NWU Type II pattern and worn as follows:

-(1) Command Insignia (Command-at-Sea, Command Ashore/Project Manager) is worn on the NWU Type II/III blouse above the right pocket centered 1/4-inch above the name strip.
-The Command insignia shall be embroidered on a strip of the applicable matching NWU Type II/III fabric.
+(1) Command Insignia (Command-at-Sea, Command Ashore/Project Manager) is worn on the NWU Type II blouse above the right pocket centered 1/4-inch above the name strip.
+The Command insignia shall be embroidered on a strip of the applicable matching NWU Type II fabric.

-(2) When applicable, a maximum of two warfare/qualification insignia may be worn on the NWU Type II/III.
+(2) When applicable, a maximum of two warfare/qualification insignia may be worn on the NWU Type II.
 The size of the fabric on which they are embroidered will be rectangular and the approximate size of the breast insignia.
 The primary breast insignia will be worn centered above and flush with the “U.S. Navy” identification marking on the blouse.
 The secondary breast insignia will be worn centered on the left pocket flap.
-Enlisted (E1-E10) personnel authorized to wear two warfare/qualification insignia and an identification badge may wear the primary and secondary warfare/qualification insignia centered and flush above the “U.S. Navy” identification marking on the blouse.
-Primary and secondary warfare insignia positions will be as prescribed in <article 5201.2.c.3>.
+Qualifying Sailors (officers and enlisted) are authorized to wear two warfare/qualification insignia (primary and secondary) centered and flush above the “U.S. Navy” identification marking on the blouse.

-(1) All enlisted personnel will wear identification badges on the NWU Type II/III blouse centered on the wearer's left pocket flap.
+(1) All enlisted personnel will wear identification badges on the NWU Type II blouse centered on the wearer's left pocket flap.

 (2) All officers will wear identification badges above the wearer's right pocket centered 1/4-inch above their name.

-(4) Identification badges, with exception of Command Senior Enlisted Advisor badges, shall be embroidered on a strip of the applicable matching NWU Type II/III fabric.
-Command Senior Enlisted Identification Badges are an embroidered oval and shall be brown or green respectively for Type II and Type III.
+(4) Identification badges, with the exception of Command Senior Enlisted Advisor badges, shall be embroidered on a strip of the applicable matching NWU Type II fabric.
+Command Senior Enlisted Identification Badges are an embroidered oval and shall be brown.

 (5) Security/Law Enforcement badge, metal, will be worn above the wearer’s right pocket centered 1/4-inch above their name.
 The embroidered badge will be worn above the wearer’s right pocket flush with the name tape.